-Rule 9.
-Entry for all exhibits will be completed through FairEntry, an online service located at: https://sheridancofair.fairentry.com 4-Hers will log in using their 4HOnline accounts.
-Open Class and FFA exhibitors will create an account in the FairEntry system tion of a "scale model."
+Rule 3.
+Models may not be judged based on their paint scheme, with the exception of rockets that fit the definition of a "scale model."
 These "scale models" may be judged based on the paint scheme.
-All other rockets may deviate from the suggested paint scheme, allowing the 4-H'er to display maximum creativity in the finishing of his/ her rocket.
+All other rockets may deviate from the suggested paint scheme, allowing the 4-H'er to display maximum creativity in the finishing of his/her rocket.
 Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another.